-I have several peer reviewed articles and book chapters that are published and others that are forthcoming.
+I have a recently published edited book with SpringerNature.
+I also have several peer reviewed articles and book chapters.
 Copies of publications can be made available on request.

 Logan, M., Khatun, F., & Russell, J. (2019).
 “A posthumanist view of socioecological learners as agents of change.”
 In A. Cutter-Mackenzie, Lasczik, Wilks, Logan, & Turner (eds)., Touchstones for deterritorializing socioecological learning: The Anthropocene, posthumanism, and commonworlds as creative milieux.
 Palgrave MacMillan.

 Russell, J. (2019).
 “Attending to nonhuman animals in pedagogical relationships and encounters.”
 In T. Lloro-Bidart & V. Barnsbarch (eds.), Animals in Environmental Education: Interdisciplinary Approaches to Curriculum and Pedagogy.
 Palgrave MacMillan.

 Poirier, N., & Russell, J. (2019).
 “Does in-vitro meat constitute animal liberation?”
 Journal of Animal Ethics, 9(2), 199-211.

 Russell, J. (2017). ““Everything has to die one day:” Children’s explorations of the meanings of death in human-animal-nature relationships.”
 Environmental Education Research, 23(1), 75-90.